hmrc/individual-calculations-api/resources/public/api/conf/common/overview.md

-This API allows a developer to:
+This API enables you to:

 * trigger a customer’s self assessment tax calculation
   * for version 3.0, a query parameter is used to control whether the calculation is to be used for a final declaration